singul4ri7y/promit/README.md

 ## Introduction
 Promit is <b>object oriented</b>, <b>bytecode interpreted</b>, <b>lightweight</b>, <b>elegant</b> and <b>fast</b> programming language.
 It has simple yet <b>aesthetic syntax</b> and easy, <b>condensed</b> library  which helps to tackle down any modern programs.

 <p><b>It's a community project.
-Feel free to contribute 😀.</b> I will merge all the pull request related to bug fixing, feature update and improvements.
+Feel free to contribute 😀.</b> I will merge all the pull request related to bug fixing, feature updates and improvements.

 **Key features :**
 - High-Level Language with dynamically typed syntax.